What Kind of Guitar

 If you would like to see a detailed synopsis of the play, please click here.

-For questions, comments, suggestions, trouble reports, etc. about this play or about this web page, please contact us.
+For questions, comments, suggestions, trouble reports, etc. about this page or this site, please contact us.